MISSING OUT ON PURPOSE

 I wasn’t afraid of missing out.
 I was exactly where I needed to be.

-An employee came to retrieve me — said it wasn’t safe to be alone.
-I nodded and followed, telling the others I’d catch up.
-But once I entered the trail and their voices faded, I stopped trying to find them.
+An employee came to get me and said it wasn’t safe to be alone.
+I nodded and followed, told the others I’d catch up, and once their voices faded into the trail, I quit trying to find them.

 Instead, I wandered.